-Minimum Requirements Advanced Requirements Requirement is met: yes (🖋 ) or no (💥 Findings and Observations Requirement is met: yes (🖋 ) or r Incident reporting systems and systematic grievance redressal mechanisms are also in place.
-N significant health and safety inc have been reported since the management plan in place.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or r no (XX) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations management plan in place.
 The impact of Covid-19 have been limited as the preparatory works have included a limited number of workers, all of which were local; infection rates in the region appear relatively low; and basic precautions have been taken.
-Mana gement Human resource and labour management policies, plans and processes have been developed for project implementation PEC has HR Regulations and a well- developed program for OH&amp;S in construction projects, led by the corporate HR and Health and Safety department.
+T Manag gement r Human resource and labour management policies, plans and processes have been developed for project implementation \checkmark PEC has HR Regulations and a well- developed program for OH&S in construction projects, led by the corporate HR and Health and Safety department.
 New staff are required to bring health certificates and undergo annual health checks.
 An internal, confidential grievance mechanism for PEC staff is under development.
-The Sebzor HPP E&amp;S team also supervises health and safety on work sites.
+The Sebzor HPP E&S team also supervises health and safety on work sites.
 Specific Ministry of Energy safety rules must be followed.
 A safety officer and a trained nurse were on site, during the enabling works contract.
 Some minor inconsistencies (e.g. regarding use of PPE) were observed during the site visits.
 Detailed labour management procedures for the investment projects have been developed which include a review of applicable regulations, safety risks, processes and responsibilities.
-Tender documents, Processes are in place to anticipate and respond to emerging risks and opportunities $\checkmark$ systematic grievance redressal mechanisms are also in place.
-No significant health and safety incidents
+Tender documents Processes are in place to anticipate and respond to emerging risks and opportunities \checkmark Incident reporting systems and systematic grievance redressal mechanisms are also in place.
+No significant health and safety incidents have been reported since the commencement of the enabling and other construction activities (linked to the transmission line, the substation and the river diversion works).
+There are no reported incidents of discrimination or harassment, which indicates that existing policies are working well.
+A training program to create awareness regarding gender- based violence is in place.
+A code of conduct has been developed to protect workers' rights and ensure ESHS compliance.
+It is included in the tender documents (e.g. ESHS specifications in the electro- mechanical tender package) as well as in the recently developed ESMP.
+However, it is unclear what overarching mechanisms and